BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Conclusion

-\begin{ack} This project is supported by the Pioneer Centre for Artificial Intelligence, Denmark.\footnote{\url{https:\\www.aicentre.dk}} The authors would like to thank Sijia Liu and Yihua Zhang (Michigan State University) providing valuable feedback in a discussion, which helped to refine and solidify our perspective on the topic of integrating bilevel optimization in deep learning. \end{ack}
+This project is supported by the Pioneer Centre for Artificial Intelligence, Denmark.\footnote{\url{https:\\www.aicentre.dk}} We acknowledge the Danish e-Infrastructure Consortium (DeiC) for awarding this project access to the LUMI supercomputer.
+Lastly, the authors would like to thank Sijia Liu and Yihua Zhang (Michigan State University) for providing valuable feedback in a discussion, which helped to refine and solidify our perspective on the topic of integrating bilevel optimization in deep learning.